Components are groups of steps that are shared across multiple tests.

 So once you

-MAKE COMPONENT out of a group of steps - you can summon them with one action.
-But when you change something inside that group - it will be changed in all tests where you used that group.
+MAKE COMPONENTwhen you change something inside that group - it will be changed in all tests where you used that group.

-To create a component go to test view and choose the group of steps which will become your one component.
+To create a component go to test view and choose the group of steps that will become your one component.
 Then click

-You can also add existing component to the test.
-That can be the new one or existing one:
+You can also add an existing component to the test.

 You can browse all your components here and search for a specific one that you want to add.

 Important!
 You can only add one instance of a specific component per test.
 We are aware of this limitation and we are working to improve it in the future.

 When you unlink a component, it will convert it to a regular group and append a "duplicate" to the group name.
 This will only unlink it in this specific test!
 Use it for making small modification that is not required in any other test.

 This works exactly the same as splitting a group.
 You will get 2 new components after splitting a component and you can immediately rename them.
 All instances of this component in all tests will also be split.